 How to build a successful business in America: briefly about what is taught in an MBA for $ 60 thousand

-Spending $60 and 000 years on an MBA isn't always the best investment.
+Spending $60 and 000 years on an MBA is not always the best investment.
 Sometimes the same information can be obtained faster and for free.
-The best lessons that can be learned in business school, collected by the publication CNBC.
+The publication has collected the best lessons you can learn at business school CNBC.

 Photo: Shutterstock